 What is Phlox?

-Phlox are great perennials and have become a firm favourite with gardeners.
+Phlox flowers are great perennials and have become a firm favourite with gardeners.
 Many types of phlox plants make for excellent ground cover and promise blooms from the early months of spring, right through to the later months of summer.
-Plus, these pretty plants are fairly easy to plant, grow and care for.
+Plus, growing phlox is easy to plant, grow and care for.

 Let’s take a closer look at when, where and how to plant phlox flowers.